 Stock Is Of No Use :

-It includes outdated stock or stock with manufacturing error.
+It includes outdated stock or stock with manufacturing errors.
 The expense of stock adds to the class “cost of products sold,” or off-setting its value using the obsolete inventory reserve.

 A Fixed Asset Is Of No Use :